 Tablets and smartphones are part of our daily lives and they have become a window to learning for the little ones if the right applications are used.
-Several studies have shown that many of the educational applications designed for children stimulate the development of the brain and cognitive functions.
-In addition, they are a very useful strategy to introduce children to new areas of knowledge, while helping promote some everyday skills and habits.
+Several studies have shown that many of the learning and educational apps designed for children stimulate the development of the brain and cognitive functions.
+In addition, these free children’s apps can be a very useful strategy to introduce kids to new areas of knowledge, while helping promote some everyday skills and habits.

-Here you can find 25 apps for Apple and Android that will keep your kids entertained:
+Here you can find 25 of the best apps for Apple and Android that will keep your kids learning and entertained:

 1. Lazoo: Squiggles (2+)